Universal electronic card: History

-In July 2010, the Federal Law No. 210-FZ of July 27, 2010 "On the organization of public and municipal services", which defines the universal electronic card, the objectives of its creation and application areas.
+The Federal Law No. 210-FZ of July 27, 2010 "On the organization of public and municipal services", which defines the universal electronic card, the objectives of its creation and application areas.

-In February 2011, Russian president Dmitry Medvedev chaired a meeting of the "Commission for Modernization and Technological Development of Russia", dedicated to the implementation of one of the most important projects of the commission – the introduction of universal electronic card as a means of public and municipal services to the population.
+In February 2011, Russian President Dmitry Medvedev chaired a meeting of the "Commission for Modernization and Technological Development of Russia", advocating the unification of electronic card issuance and the provision of public services to the population as one of the most important items of the meeting.
+However, Russian companies did not have the capacity to manufacture the microprocessors needed for the cards at that time, but had to order from foreign microprocessor production companies, which the FSB considered dangerous.

-It became known that the Russian companies do not have time to make a 2012 microprocessor.
-Use the map to the microprocessor foreign production Federal Security Service, Russia's internal secret police considers dangerous.
 It was a political decision temporarily, in 2012, a microprocessor foreign production.

 In October 2011, Russian president Dmitry Medvedev signed a presidential decree on the application of the national emblem on the universal electronic card.
 They also found that there were difficulties in the implementation of the electronic systems of interdepartmental cooperation, the term of which is transferred to start mid-2012.
 And without starting the system to issue a map is meaningless.
 The term of issue of the universal electronic card rescheduled for January 1, 2013.
 Also in October 2011, it was decided to use only the Russian UEC payment system PRO100, excluding the participation of international payment systems Visa and MasterCard.
 And in the Savings Bank promised to "neutralize lobbyists international payment systems in the bodies of the Russian government".

 Since February 2012, in nine pilot regions of Russia: Moscow, St. Petersburg, the Astrakhan region, the Republic of Bashkortostan, the Volgograd Oblast, Novosibirsk Oblast, Penza Oblast, Krasnodar Krai and Tatarstan started issuing cards to participants of the project, in order to verify it works in practice.

 On 16 February 2012, there was published "How to use UEC", which set out the anecdotal evidence of the pin-code, which is possible only unfulfilled plans of developers: "If citizens are forced to enter a PIN code, then provided false PINs, the introduction of which will buy time and to provide prompt assistance to a citizen from the power structures".